Ollongren family

-The Ollongren family, also spelled Ållongren is a Finnish noble family.
+The Ollongren family, also spelled Ållongren is a Swedish noble family.

 History

 The progenitor of the family, Olof, owned an estate of Pepot (Peippola) in Porvoon maalaiskunta.
 His son Nils Olofsson was a Nimismies 1480.

 The family was immatriculated into Swedish House of Nobility 1625 under number 115, and it got surname Ållongren i Finland from its coat of arms, displaying two oak tree branches with acorns (modern swedish: ekollon).

 The family became extinct in Finland 1806, but continued in Russia.
 The surname has been made known in Netherlands by astronomer Alexander Ollongren and politician Kajsa Ollongren.